itspkannan/kubernetes_lab/k3d_with_custom_registry_calico/README.md

-## 🚀 Local Kubernetes Cluster with K3d + Custom Registry + NGINX
+## 🚀 Local Kubernetes Cluster with K3d + Custom Registry + Calico CNI + NGINX

 This project bootstraps a local Kubernetes environment using [K3d](https://k3d.io/), runs a **local Docker registry**, and deploys a simple NGINX service using manifests.
 The NGINX image is pulled from your custom registry, simulating private image usage in real-world Kubernetes deployments.

----
+This K3D setup uses Calico as the CNI by disabling Flannel.

 ## 📁 Project Structure